AmiyaSatyam/experimental/README.md

 ## Getting Started

-Attempting to implement and test ResoCoder's TDD architecture with update dart and Mockito
+Attempting to implement and test ResoCoder's TDD architecture with updated dart and Mockito